Penang rummy

-Penang rummy or si rummy is a variant of the rummy card game.
+Penang rummy or si rummy is a variant of the rummy card game which originated in the Penang region of Malaysia in the late 1980s.
 The word si in Penang Hokkien language means 'dead'.
 It reflects the nature of the card game, where the hand is dead, with no drawing of new cards or exchanging of cards, throughout the whole game.

 Object

 The basic concept is the same as most Rummy games is to form melds, eliminating deadwood cards.
 "Deadwood" cards are those that do not form part of a meld.
 They are undesirable and counted towards players' points at the end of each game.
-The objective is have less points the opponents.
+The objective is to have less points than all opponents.

 The game

 Penang Rummy is played with 2 standard 52-card packs of playing cards plus 6 jokers as wildcards.
 A total of 110 cards is used.
 Sometimes 8 jokers are used instead of 6.

 The ideal number of players is 4.
 Sometimes a game can commence with 3 players, in which case each player will receive more cards to begin with.
 A two-handed game is rarely played, and for five or more players an additional pack of cards is used.